Postcatlab/postcat-cli/README.md

 ## Upload

 ```
-eo upload <plugin package>
+pc upload <plugin package>
 ```

-It will find and go inside the package directory, and upload the `package.json` to eopai market.
+It will find and go inside the package directory, and upload the `package.json` to postcat market.
 However you need to wait until it is approved to find it in the market.

 ## Debug

 ```
-eo debug <plugin package>
+pc debug <plugin package>
 ```

-The command will create a link between eoapi with your extension.
+The command will create a link between postcat with your extension.
 It seems like install your extension from the market, but you don't need to upload the extension.
 We are also planning to support hot-update.

 # Cli Development